ACCSUK Research Awards

 Research Awards for projects aimed at ACC are administered by AMEND.
 AMEND wishes to support research and is provides grants (when surplus funds allow) to enable medical researchers to supplement an existing project or pump-prime new research ideas.
 Applicants must be registered members of AMEND and the successful projects must be specifically directed to the study of endocrine tumours, within the context of the Charity’s remit (MEN1, MEN2, MEN3, SDHx, ACC, spMTC).
 Awards are only available to projects carried out within the United Kingdom and Eire.
 Each project grant is usually worth up to £10,000, although larger and smaller amounts have been awarded.
 Commonly, up to 3 project grants are available annually, although this can vary according to surplus funds available.

-• The Elliot Dallen Award for ACC Research forms part of the annual grants programme from 2022 to 2024 inclusive.
+• The Elliot Dallen Award for ACC Research formed part of the annual grants programme from 2022 to 2024 inclusive.
 The Elliot Dallen Trust was set up by the family and friends of the late Elliot Dallen, who had ACC.
-The Elliot Dallen Trust has granted AMEND a fund of £10,000 per year for 3 years specifically for research into adrenocortical cancer.
-This grant is part of a three year commitment from the Trust until 2024 inclusive.
+The Elliot Dallen Trust granted AMEND a fund of £10,000 per year for 3 years specifically for research into adrenocortical cancer.

-For more information about applying for a Research Award, visit the AMEND website
+For more information about our Research Awards, visit the AMEND website

 Annabel Dallen (sister to Elliot) presenting the 2022 cheque to AMEND CEO, Jo Grey, for the 2022 Elliot Dallen Award for ACC Research.